mschemerii/doc-converter/README.md

 pip install -r requirements.txt
 ```

+## Linux Conversion Notes

+On Linux systems, the document conversion relies on Pandoc:
+- Ensure Pandoc is installed before running the script
+- Conversion may have limitations compared to Microsoft Word
+- Some complex formatting might not be perfectly preserved

 ## Components

 ### 1. doc_to_docx_converter.py
 Converts .doc files to .docx format:
 - Uses Microsoft Word on Windows/macOS
-- Uses LibreOffice on Linux
+- Uses Pandoc on Linux
 - Maintains document formatting
 - Handles file path conversion